Miking the kick drum is a very subjective process. A lot goes into setting up the drum making sure you don’t hit your microphone.

 This is undoubtedly one of the best and most popular names on the market.
 They are known for producing high-end mics and headphones.

-This kick drum mic features a solid built that is present from the word for.
+This Sennheiser drum mic kit features a solid built that is present from the word for.
 It will serve you for a long time.

 Consider the sleek design of this microphone too.
 It’s good to look at compared to other kick drum microphones on the market.